-You can read more about how you can benefit from this on our Automatic DBS Update Service Check page.
+You can read more about how you can benefit from this on our page about our Automatic DBS Update service check.
+Automatic DBS Update Service Check

 How Long Does a DBS Check Last: The Wrap-up

 In conclusion, DBS checks last forever – they don’t expire.
 What happens instead is that they become less useful to employers as time goes by, so employers often choose to require new checks to be performed.
-We hope this has addressed the question “how long does a DBS check last?”, as it’s one we see being asked quite frequently!
+We hope this has addressed the question “how long does a DBS check last?”

 A Bit About Ourselves